coralogix/int-filebeat-coralogix/README.md

 # int-filebeat-coralogix
-filebeat output plugin, this plugin can send data directly to coralogix
+filebeat output plugin, this plugin can send data directly to coralogix.